bdvllrs/ETH-NLU-2018-Story-Cloze/readme.md

 By default, the `action` config value is `train`.
 Tu use the `test` method, use the value `test`.

+You can use the attribute `self.config` which is automatically passed to the Script class.

 ## Model list
 - `scheduler`
 - `seq2seq`